 • Medical research

-• Support for individual church congregations
+• Support to individual church congregations and associated ministries

 • Organizations in existence for less than a two-year period as indicated by the date of their tax exempt letter from the IRS.

 - Any US based non-profit organization, that falls within the foundation guidelines, is welcome to submit a proposal for consideration.

 - There are no deadlines for submission of a request and all requests are responded to in writing.